Can kernicterus cause cerebral palsy?

 What Causes Kernicterus?

+Kernicterus is a rare form of brain damage that is often preventable in newborns with jaundice.
 Jaundice is a medical condition characterized by a yellowish tint to the skin and possibly eyes.
-It’s caused by a buildup of bilirubin.
+It’s caused by high levels of a yellowish-orange substance called bilirubin in the blood.

-Bilirubin can travel to the brain through the blood vessels.
-High levels of it can permanently damage brain tissue.
+As a result, bilirubin can accumulate and travel to the brain through the blood vessels.
+When excess amounts of bilirubin accumulate in the brain, it can cause permanent damage to brain tissue, resulting in kernicterus.

 - Sleeping difficulties